1coderookie/Kobra2ProInsights/docs/printer.md

 The Anycubic [**Kobra 2 Pro**](https://www.anycubic.com/products/kobra-2-pro) is a high speed FDM bedslinger style printer.
 It comes pre-assembled, you only have to mount a few parts like the 'upstanding' frame onto the base frame.

-See [Anycubic's support page](https://www.anycubic.com/pages/firmware-software) of the Kobra 2 series to find manuals, firmware, video tutorials and more of **Kobra 2 Pro**.
+See [Anycubic's support page](https://www.anycubic.com/pages/firmware-software) of the Kobra 2 series to find manuals, firmware, video tutorials and more.

 The following list gives an overview of the most important specifications: